ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 * Fix several typos and wording consistencies
 * Add reference to RFC7644 in Security Considerations
-* Adjust indenting and wording to clarify the definition of the pagination attribute in serviceProviderConfig.
+* Adjust indenting and wording to clarify the definition of the pagination attribute in serviceProviderConfig
 * Reference RFC section 2.3 (not section 2.2) for unreserved characters
 * Reference section RFC 7644 3.4.3 (not section 3.4.2.4 ) for POST query

 -07